Coaching for Professors and Academic Leaders

 Academic Administrators have even greater demands on their time and much less control of their schedules.
 They are charged with leading from the middle, balancing the concerns of the faculty, students, staff, donors, and alumni with the expectations of institutional leaders, and weighing the needs of their department or college against the needs of the institution as a whole.
 In order to succeed, leaders must manage their time, delegate, motivate their team members, negotiate effectively, speak persuasively, and make decisions that are not always popular.

-In coaching, I provide academic leaders with a confidential space to talk through the challenges they face.
-I support academic administrators to maintain their own research while managing a busy leadership role, effectively supervise staff and work with colleagues, manage relationships with higher level administrators, build buy-in for their initiatives, delegate and outsource work both at the office and at home, and much more.
-I work with chairs, deans, associate deans, deputy provosts, and divisional directors.
+In coaching, we provide academic leaders with a confidential space to talk through the challenges they face.
+We support academic administrators to maintain their own research while managing a busy leadership role, effectively supervise staff and work with colleagues, manage relationships with higher level administrators, build buy-in for their initiatives, delegate and outsource work both at the office and at home, and much more.
+We work with chairs, deans, associate deans, deputy provosts, and divisional directors.

 - Move more quickly from first draft to publication